Table of Contents

 Essential Things to Know Before Visiting Ghana

-There are a few essential things to know before planning your trip to Ghana.
+There are a few essential things to know before planning your trip to it.
 For one, the country is huge—about the size of France!
 This means that you can’t see everything in a week or two.
 Make sure to plan your itinerary accordingly and be sure to leave some time for spontaneity.

 Another consideration is the weather.
-Ghana has a tropical climate, which means it’s hot and humid all year round.
+She has a tropical climate, which means it’s hot and humid all year round.
 Make sure you pack light clothing and lots of sunscreens and be prepared to drink a lot of water.

-Lastly, remember that Ghana is a very poor country.
+Lastly, remember that it is a very poor country.
 This means that you’ll likely see evidence of poverty everywhere you go.
 Be respectful and understanding of this, and don’t forget that your presence is helping to support the local economy.

 Top Attractions in Ghana